Children's hearing: Decisions

 When making either a CSO or ICSO, the hearing could attach a number of measures which may range from attendance on a particular programme, conditions regulating contact with parents or other significant adults/family members, contact with a social worker, placement in foster care, residential accommodation or secure accommodation.
 Once issued a CSO must be reviewed by a Hearing within 12 months.
 Relevant persons (as described above) and children can ask for this to be reviewed at any stage after 3 months.
 The social work department have powers to ask for the order to be reviewed though at any time.

 History

-The children's hearings system was initiated by the Social Work (Scotland) Act 1968, and further reinforced by Children (Scotland) Act 1995 and Children's Hearings (Scotland) Act 2011.
+The children's hearings system was initiated by the Social Work (Scotland) Act 1968 (c.
+49), and further reinforced by Children (Scotland) Act 1995 and Children's Hearings (Scotland) Act 2011.
 It followed a report in April 1964 of a committee set up by the Secretary of State for Scotland under the chairmanship of Lord Kilbrandon, a Senator of the College of Justice, to examine how young offenders were dealt with.